kvly38/check-pass/README.md

 | `npm run e:b`       | Builds your application and creates an app consumable based on your operating system                  |

 **Your application is optimised.
 Only /dist folder and NodeJS dependencies are included in the final bundle.**

-## You want to use a specific lib (like rxjs) in electron main thread ?

-YES!
-You can do it!
-Just by importing your library in npm dependencies section of `app/package.json` with `npm install --save XXXXX`. \
-It will be loaded by electron during build phase and added to your final bundle. \
-Then use your library by importing it in `app/main.ts` file.
-Quite simple, isn't it?